zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 * `init.sh`: a script initialize the parser and lexer.
 * `evaluation_tool.py`: a script for benchmarks evaluation and visualization.
 * `auto_visualization.sh`: a script generate the tables and figures in the paper.

+### Configuration Files

+* We use config file in json format to describe the source file, assertion file, output directory and details arguments for each benchmark.
+There are two config files:
+  + `config/standard.config` for reviewers to run consistent inference and weakening inference by themselvies, the output directory of it is empty.
+  + As the weakening inference may take several hours, we provides our consistent inference and weakening inference result under the output directory of `config/prebuilt.config` as some command takes serveral hours to run.
+Don't use this config file do inference which will corrupt the saved expirement result.